HotaruCMS/HotaruCMS/content/plugins/comments_widget/readme.txt

 Instructions
 ------------
 1. Upload the "comments_widget" folder to your plugins folder.
-Install it from Plugin Management in Admin.
+2. Install it from Plugin Management in Admin.
+3. Edit options from the plugin settings page.

 Changelog
 ---------
-v.0.2 2010/01/03 - Nick - Updates for compatibility with Hotaru 1.0
-v.0.1 2009/10/30 - Nick - Released first version
+v.0.1 2010/01/03 - Nick - Released first version